patternfly/patternfly-org/packages/v4/src/content/accessibility/alert-group/alert-group.md

 - **aria-live="assertive"**- Assertive is used for high priority updates, when the user must be informed about updated information within the live region immediately.
 The update is provided to the user, interrupting their current task.

-- **Aria-atomic**- The aria-atomic=BOOLEAN sets whether or not the screen reader should always present the live region as a whole, even if only part of the region changes.
-The possible settings are: false or true.
-The default setting is: false.
+- **Aria-atomic**- Setting aria-atomic to true causes the entire live region contents to be presented/announced when a change in any of the content is detected.
+Basically, "re-announce everything on change".
+This is significantly more verbose and should only be used in appropriate cases.
+One example of a fair use would be a dedicated live region for housing a countdown timer.
+Defaults to false.

 - **Aria-relevant**- The aria-relevant=[LIST_OF_CHANGES] sets what types of changes are relevant to a live region and what qualifies as an update to it.
 The possible settings are one or more of: additions, removals, text, all.
 The default setting is: additions text.